i05nagai/memorandum/language/english_speaking.md

     * I don't know anything about what happend, I swear
     * She started searing recently
 * pick
+    * pick out
+        * to choose, find, or recognize sth or sb in a group
+        * from all puppies, we picked out the smallest one to take home
+        * we could pick the parents out easily in the old photos
+    * pick up
 * carry on
 * aware
     * wer are aware of problems you'are refering to